Devanti 900mm Rangehood Manual

 Full manufacturer warranty covering defects in materials and workmanship

-Return policy for unopened items in original condition
+Return policy for items in original condition

 Expert assistance via support@kitchenalliance.com.au

-Detailed manuals and video tutorials available online
+Detailed manuals and guides available online

 Why Purchase from Kitchen Alliance?

-Authentic products with full manufacturer warranty coverage
+Authentic units with full manufacturer warranty — not grey market imports

 Detailed guides and 24/7 customer service for setup assistance